bbfrederick/rapidtide/docs/usage_rapidtide.rst

 rapidtide is happy to work on data that's been run through AROMA (not so much FIX - see a further discussion below).

-**Slice time correction** - Since rapidtide is looking for subtle time differences in the arrival of the sLFO signal, it will absolutely see slice acquisition time differences.
+**Slice time correction** - Since rapidtide is looking for subtle time differences in the arrival of the sLFO signal, slice acquisition time differences will show up as artifactual offsets in the delay maps if you don't correct them beforehand.
 If you are doing noise removal, that's not such a big deal, but if you're doing delay mapping, you'll get stripes in your delay maps, which tell you about the fMRI acquisition, but you care about physiology, so best to avoid that.
 Unfortunately, Human Connectome Project data does NOT have slice time correction applied, and unless you want to rerun the entire processing chain to add it in,